Steve-O: Post-rehab, Jackass reprised and comedy tours (2009–2012)

 Steve-O was part of Jackass 3D, the third installment of the Jackass series, released in October 2010.
 The movie was in 3D and began production on January 25, 2010.
 In late May 2010, Knoxville has stated that Steve-O's sobriety is at its best and "There is no beer on set this time around even if some of us wish there was".
 He also said "And to be honest it's going great.
 Everyone has had different injuries throughout which is a good sign and Steve-O is probably getting the best footage out of everybody.
 He is really going for it.
 He wants to prove to everyone he can do these stunts sober.
 It's been two years since he had a drink now.
 Everyone has been real supportive of him.".

 When Jackass 3D was released in 2010, the movie broke box office records.
 In promoting the movie, he appeared on The Howard Stern Show, lighting himself on fire.
-In reaction, Howard Stern yelled: "Put him out!
-Put his head out!
-Fucking maniac!
-Oh my god, you're a maniac!
-You're a goddamn maniac!"

 In November 2010, Steve-O began touring the United States performing stand-up comedy on what he called "Steve-O's Entirely Too Much Information Tour".
 In early 2011, he announced a nine-month-long American comedy tour.
 He appeared in Jackass 3.5, which was released in April 2011.